voxpupuli/puppet-splunk/README.markdown

        change the value to match.
      + the full file names for $installer match what you have placed into the files directory.

+*THIS SECTION OF THE INSTRUCTIONS IS IN DESPERATE NEED OF UPDATING*

 * second, you will need to configure a few objects in the Console
   - create a class and call it `splunk`.
   - create a group named to your desire with the following parameters: